-Colorado has a “no-fault” rule when it comes to automobile accidents.
+Some states have a “no-fault” rule when it comes to automobile accidents.
 This means that your automobile insurance will cover medical expenses and lost wages in the event you are hit by another driver, without needing to demonstrate that the other driver was at fault.
 However, if the other driver was negligent in causing the accident, then you may be able to pursue a personal injury suit which may allow you to recover compensation such as pain and suffering.

 Distracted Driving is Negligent Driving

 The use of a cell phone to text while driving is not only against the law, but it is dangerous because of how distracting it is.
 Distracted drivers are negligent because their actions put other innocent drivers at risk.
 Cases involving cell phone use are complex and will require evidence to prove that texts were being read or sent at the moment of the crash.
-Injured victims in Denver should consult with a personal injury attorney for help in evaluating their case and determining compensation.
+Injured victims should consult with a personal injury attorney for help in evaluating their case and determining compensation.

 Time Limit for Filing a Case After Being Hit by a Texting Driver

 The statute of limitations is a state’s law that sets a time limit for a plaintiff’s right to bring a lawsuit.
-An injury from a car accident in Denver must be filed within three years, with the time beginning to run the date of the accident.
+An injury from a car accident often must be filed within three years, with the time beginning to run the date of the accident.
 If someone dies as a result of a car accident, the time limit is two years for the family to file a wrongful death claim.
 The time begins to run for wrongful death on the date of the person’s death, not the date of the car accident, which may be different.

 Damages That May be Recoverable